 The Liver meridian circles the genitals, and rashes and discharges are associated with its imbalance, as well as hernias.
 For women, menstrual problems are common including PMS, painful periods, and heavy bleeding.
 Uterine fibroids may be related to an imbalance of the Liver meridian as well.
 The Liver and Gallbladder meridian pathways traverse the top and sides of the head, the most common sites for migraine headaches.

 Negative emotions are: vindictive, aggressive, stingy, violent, explosive, hotheaded, obsessed, dogmatic, arrogant, competitive, antagonistic & narrowminded.

 The Spirit of Wood Element

-The Hun is the ethereal soul; the Yang, breathy spiritual aspect of the soul.
+The Hun is the ethereal soul; the Yang, the breathy spiritual aspect of the soul.
 It inhabits the vaporous, ever-changing, region of our visions, dreams and imagination and is the animating agent of all mental processes.
 It is said that the Hun enters the body shortly after birth and follows us back to the heavenly realms after death.

-Function of the Hun
+The function of the Hun

 - Sleeping & dreaming – The Hun is responsible for maintaining sound, peaceful sleep with dreams that are beneficial to the soul.